contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 ---
 ## Overview

-In Contentful, content is defined as Entries and Assets (e.g images, videos and other media) and divided into Spaces.
-Apps and websites depend on the structure of Entries, so every Entry must comply to a specific Content Type.
+In Contentful, content is defined as entries and assets (e.g images, videos and other media) and divided into spaces.
+Apps and websites depend on the structure of entries, so every entry must comply to a specific content type.

-This article is a comprehensive exposure to managing content via the Content Management API(CMA).
+This article is a comprehensive exposure to managing content via the Content Management API.
 In the end, you should be able to write custom applications and scripts using our API.

 In this example, we will create an online magazine, publish a blog post and add an image to it.

 To do so, we will do the following:

-+ Create a Space named `Galactic magazine`;
++ Create a space named `Galactic magazine`;
-+ Establish a Content Type named `Blog Posts` with fields `body`, `title`
++ Establish a content type named `Blog Posts` with fields `body`, `title`
-+ Create and publish a blog post Entry
++ Create and publish a blog post entry
-+ Create, process and publish an Asset (image)
++ Create, process and publish an asset (image)
-+ Add a field `image` to the Content Type `Blog Posts`
++ Add a field `image` to the content type `Blog Posts`
-+ Add this image to our blog post Entry
++ Add this image to our blog post entry

-## Part 1: Structuring Blog Posts
+## Structuring blog posts

-### Creating a Space
+### Creating a space

-Spaces are containers for Content Types, Entries and Assets and other resources.
-API consumers retrieve data by getting Entries and Assets from one or more Spaces.
-To create a Space, a request should have the following structure:
+Spaces are containers for content types, entries and assets and other resources.
+API consumers retrieve data by getting entries and assets from one or more spaces.
+To create a space, a request should have the following structure:

 #### URL